sudo-awk/CloudHacking/flaws/level 6.md

 ```
-We can see from the results the  `"stageName": "Prod",` which is great, meaning they are alive and in production.
+We can see from the results the  `"stageName": "Prod",` this is the resouce that we need to get the the hidden cloud resource.

 >- **Lambda** functions in aws are called using that `rest-api-id`, `stage name`, `region`, and `resource`.
 >